 The only way to improve image quality is to go back to your camera/source document and take a higher mega pixel photograph or to rework the original design.

-Before you place a print order on Campaign Creator, you should work out when you want it delivered to your CLP.
+Before you place a print order on Labour Connects, you should work out when you want it delivered to your CLP.
 Then you should work back from that deadline to see when you need to place your order.

 What this covers: orders for calling cards, newsletters, election addresses, flyers, posters, correx boards and most other standard print orders.

-Schedule: Print orders made on Campaign Creator are batched together every week.
+Schedule: Print orders made on Labour Connects are batched together every week.

-Deadlines: Place your order on Campaign Creator by 5pm every Wednesday - the next deadline is shown at the top of the Campaign Creator homepage.
-Your print will then be delivered to you within 2 weeks.
+Deadlines: Place your order on Campaign Creator by 5pm every Wednesday - the next deadline is shown at the top of the homepage.
+Your print will then be delivered to you (or dispatched if posted) by Thursday the following week.

 What this covers: orders placed using 4pp and 8pp tabloid templates.